Author: Boat Accessories Australia Date Posted: 27 June 2018

 Whichever steering system you use, ensure your boat’s motor is mounted correctly as per the boat and engine manufacturer’s instructions.
 The position of the motor can impact on steering load and boat handling.

 Buying complete mechanical steering kits makes the job easier and less risky than buying individual parts.
-Hydraulic steering kits for 115hp, 150hp and 300hp as well as parts are available in our online shop.
+Hydraulic steering kits for 115hp, 175hp and 300hp as well as parts are available in our online shop.

-If you need any help choosing the right steering system or part for your boat, don’t hesitate to call the experienced team at Boat Accessories Australia on 1300 308 161 or contact us online.
+If you need any help choosing the right steering system or part for your boat, don’t hesitate to call the team at Boat Accessories Australia on 1300 308 161 or contact us online.

 SteeringBy: Vince Beitia on 14 September 2020Hi, I am doing up a 15ft fiberglass boat and fitting a pod and 130hp motor.
 It already has rotary steering set up from a 115hp.
 Will this system still be ok?